redcigo/redcigo/README.md

 - 👋 Hi, I’m @redcigo
 - 👀 I’m interested in becoming a full-stack web developer
-- 🌱 I’m currently learning html/css
+- 🌱 I’m currently learning Linux and Git fundamentals
 - 💞️ I’m looking to collaborate on a portfolio project
 - 📫 How to reach me: @redcigo on Instagram and Discord